estepona/estepona.github.io/_posts/2023-08-17-I-dont-want-to-make-my-dev-setup-more-complicated.md

 Everything written in another language.

-Everything written to link any of two or more things.
+Everything written to link any two or more things.

 The list goes on and on...